 We teach, but are we successful in what we are teaching?
 Do we keep our students long term?
 Have you wondered what to teach, how to teach, materials to use?
 Maybe we are even “bored” with our own teaching.
 This class is for the experienced teacher that could use some fresh ideas, or maybe you are thinking of teaching for the first time.
 We will talk about the difference in teaching children and adults; while focusing on aspects of teaching such as which materials to use, note reading, counting, technique, basic theory, practice plans, contracts, payment plans and so much more!
 I wish I had attended a class for teachers when I began teaching!
 All levels welcome, harp needed.

 What is it about double-strung harps?
 Why are more and more harpers beginning to embrace this beautiful instrument?
 Why are harp builders adding these harps to their instrument offerings?
 And…HOW DO YOU SEE ALL THOSE STRINGS?
 If any of these questions have crossed your mind…or if you are just curious about the the double-strung harp…this is the place for you!
 You will meet a double - strung harp…to touch, strum and hear its voice.
 And YES…to SEE DOUBLE!
 This is an exciting place to explore, with gentle guidance and humor, the joy of the double-strung harp!
 Our time together will be part demo, part hands-on.
 You will learn about the easy and special things that only a double-strung can do, which sound difficult!
 Several double-strung harps will be available for participants to try!
-Open to all.
+All Levels.

 Those Fabulous Fifths!!!